jezhiggins/a-mouthful-of-cpp/README.md

 off-again relationship with C++ for over 25 years.
 I'll try to bring some answers.

-<sup>+</sup> Ideally, you'll have either CLion or Visual Studio Code (with the
+<sup>+</sup> Ideally, you'll have either [CLion](https://www.jetbrains.com/clion/)
+ or [Visual Studio Code (with the
-C/C++ and CMake Tools extensions) installed beforehand.
+C/C++ and CMake Tools extensions)](https://code.visualstudio.com/docs/languages/cpp)
+installed beforehand.
 CLion has a 30 day trial license, while Visual Studio Code is free.
 Don't worry if not, just arrive a few minutes early and I'll try to sort you out.
+If you're a 'vi'/emacs/Sublime/anything-else user, that's fine too - but you will need a C++ compiler and CMake installed on your system.
+In general, if you're on a Unix-like system you probably do, and if you're on Windows you probably don't.

 ----